INSIGNEO/openBF/docs/src/man/config.md

 - `cycles` is the maximum number of cardiac cycles to be simulated.
 This is used to stop openBF execution in case of non-converging simulations.
 An openBF simulation usually takes less than 20 cardiac cycles to converge.

-- `convergence tolerance` is the maximum percentage error allowed between two consecutive cardiac cycle to claim convergence.
-During openBF development and validation, this was set to $5$%.
+- `convergence tolerance` is the maximum error in $mmHg$ allowed between two consecutive cardiac cycle to claim convergence.

 - `jump` is the number of time-points to be saved in the result files.